Batiskaaaf/EventBusRabbitMQ/Readme.md

 1. Add references to the EventBus and EventBusRabbitMQ libraries.

-1. Register EventBusRabbitMq (see EventBusTest Program.cs line 39).
+1. Register EventBusRabbitMq (see [simple implemination](https://github.com/Batiskaaaf/EventBusRabbitMQ/tree/main/Tests/EventBusTestProj) Program.cs line 39).

     2.1 HostName for ConnectionFactory in our case is localhost.